junxit/us-congress-bills-116/bill.md

 - **(f)** *Quorum; vacancies* After its initial meeting, the Commission shall meet upon the call of the Chair or a majority of its members.
 Nine members of the Commission shall constitute a quorum, and members shall have the option to vote by proxy.
 Any vacancy in the Commission shall not affect its powers, but shall be filled in the same manner in which the original appointment was made.
 - **(g)** *Study areas* The Commission shall, consistent with the purposes specified in subsection (b), analyze existing research that relates to the utilization of online platforms in furtherance of acts of targeted violence, including domestic terrorism and international terrorism, or covert foreign state influence campaigns, identify any areas with respect to which additional research is needed, and study the following:
   - **(1)** The extent to which owners or operators of online platforms have been able to respond effectively to attempts to use online platforms in furtherance of acts of targeted violence, including domestic terrorism and international terrorism, or covert foreign state influence campaigns, and what impact, if any, such responses have had on the privacy, civil rights, or civil liberties of users.
-  - **(2)** The ways, if any, that online platforms’ algorithms or other automated decision-making systems may impact privacy, civil rights, or civil liberties, as well as how such algorithms may affect activity on online platforms in furtherance of acts of targeted violence, including domestic terrorism and international terrorism, or covert foreign state influence campaigns.
+  - **(2)** The ways, if any, that online platforms’ algorithms or other automated decision-making systems may have affected activity on such platforms in furtherance of acts of targeted violence, including domestic terrorism and international terrorism, or covert foreign state influence campaigns.
   - **(3)** The extent to which owners or operators of online platforms have transparent, consistent, and equitable policies and procedures to enforce terms of services or codes of conduct, provide notice and an opportunity for redress, or otherwise address violations of platform rules, including a consideration of best practices for improving online platforms’ policies and procedures, including the recommendations contained in the Santa Clara Principles on Transparency and Accountability in Content Moderation, as published on February 2, 2018, or successor principles with respect to the extent and impact of content removals and user suspensions and removals, as well as principles related to the notice and appeals of such decisions.
   - **(4)** The extent to which owners or operators of online platforms consistently and effectively enforce the policies and procedures described in paragraph (3).
   - **(5)** The extent to which owners or operators of online platforms consider the potential use of online platforms in furtherance of targeted violence, including domestic terrorism and international terrorism, or covert foreign state influence campaigns, when evaluating whether to enter into partnerships, advertising agreements, or other business opportunities.
 - **(h)** *Powers of Commission*
   - **(1)** *Hearings and evidence* For the purpose of carrying out this section, the Commission may—
-    - **(A)** hold such hearings and sit and act at such times and places, take such testimony, receive such evidence, and administer such oaths; and
+    - **(A)** hold such hearings and sit and act at such times and places, take such testimony, receive such evidence, and administer such oaths, and
-    - **(B)** require, by subpoena authorized by the majority vote of the Commission, the attendance and testimony of such witnesses and the production of such books, records, correspondence, memoranda, papers, and documents, as the Commission may determine advisable.
+    - **(B)** require, by subpoena authorized by the majority vote of the Commission, the attendance and testimony of such witnesses and the production of such books, records, correspondence, memoranda, papers, and documents, but only to the extent necessary to achieve the purposes specified in subsection (b).
   - **(2)** *Limitations on subpoena authority* With respect to the subpoena authority granted in paragraph (1)(B), the Commission—
-    - **(A)** may only issue a subpoena to an owner or operator of an online platform;
+    - **(A)** may only issue a subpoena to an owner or operator of an online platform but only to the extent necessary to achieve the purposes specified in subsection (b);
     - **(B)** may not, under any circumstances, issue a subpoena for information related to an individual user or group of users;
     - **(C)** may not share, disclose, publish, or transmit in any way any information obtained through subpoena to a Federal department or agency, any agency of a State, local, Tribal, or territorial government, or any international body;
-    - **(D)** may not share, disclose, publish, or transmit in any way any information obtained through subpoena with any individual or organization outside the Commission unless three-fourths of Commission members approve such action and that and that any such sharing, disclosure, publishing, or transmission be reasonably necessary to further the Commission’s goals; and
+    - **(D)** may not share, disclose, publish, or transmit in any way any information obtained through subpoena with any individual or organization outside the Commission unless three-fourths of Commission members approve such action and that any such sharing, disclosure, publishing, or transmission be reasonably necessary for the report and to further the Commission’s goals; and
     - **(E)** shall comply with requirements for the issuance of a subpoena issued by a United States district court under the Federal Rules of Civil Procedure.
   - **(3)** *Public meetings and release of public versions of reports*
     - **(A)** *In general* The Commission shall—